TinyPedal/TinyPedal/docs/customization.md

     character_encoding
 Set character encoding for displaying text in correct encoding.
 Available encoding: `UTF-8`, `ISO-8859-1`.
 Default encoding is `UTF-8`, which works best in `LMU` game.
 Note, `UTF-8` may not work well for some Latin characters in `RF2`, try use `ISO-8859-1` instead.

+    enable_restapi_access
+Enable Rest API accessing (RF2 & LMU), which connects to game's Rest API for accessing additional data that is not available through sharedmemory API.

+    url_host*
+Set `RF2` or `LMU` Rest API host address.
+Default is `localhost`.

+    url_port*
+Set port for Rest API host address.
+Port value must match `WebUI port` value that sets in `LMU` (UserData\player\Settings.JSON) or `RF2` (UserData\player\player.JSON) setting file in order to successfully connect to Rest API and receive data.
+The default port value for `RF2` is `5397`, and `6397` for `LMU`.

+Note, `WebUI port` value from game setting file may change in some situations, and would require manual correction to match `WebUI port` value.

+    connection_timeout
+Set connection timeout duration in seconds for Rest API.
+Value range in `0.5` to `10`.
+Default is `1` second.

+    connection_retry
+Set number of attempts to retry connection for Rest API.
+Value range in `0` to `10`.
+Default is `3` retries.

+    connection_retry_delay
+Set time delay in seconds to retry connection for Rest API.
+Value range in `0` to `60`.
+Default is `1` second.

+    enable_energy_remaining
+Enable access to `remaining energy` data from Rest API (LMU only).
+This is required for showing remaining energy data in widgets such as Relative, Rivals, Standings.

+    enable_garage_setup_info
+Enable access to `garage setup` data from Rest API (RF2 & LMU).
+This is required for accessing various vehicle setup data.

+    enable_session_info
+Enable access to `session` data from Rest API (RF2 & LMU).
+This is required for accessing various session data, such as time-scale.

+    enable_vehicle_info
+Enable access to `vehicle` data from Rest API (LMU only).
+This is essential for accessing `virtual energy`, `brake wear`, `vehicle damage`, `pit stop timing` data.

+    enable_weather_info
+Enable access to `weather` data from Rest API (RF2 & LMU).
+This is required for showing weather forecast.

 [**`Back to Top`**](#)